Navigating mortgage options for first-time homebuyers

 First-time homebuyers

 Buying — and financing — as a first-time homebuyer can be overwhelming.
-There’s a lot of tips for buying a home the first time, from friends and relatives, agents and lenders, and troves of content on the internet.
+There are many tips for buying a home the first time, from friends and relatives, agents and lenders, and troves of content on the internet.
 It can be confusing to find your way through it all.

-Generally speaking, there are some clear-cut mortgage options for buyers as they take steps for buying a home for the first time.
-So we will focus on standard mortgage options that first-time buyers should consider.
+Generally speaking, there are some clear-cut mortgage options for buyers as they take steps to buy a home for the first time.

-• Engage a lender early in the process so you can get a clear picture of how much house you can afford.
-A lender can walk you through the mortgage process, get you pre-approved and help you understand the best options for you.
+• Engage a lender early.
+This will help you get a clear picture of how much house you can afford.
+A lender can walk you through the mortgage process, get you pre-qualified and help you understand your best options.

 • Base your home price on the monthly payment you can afford.
-The home price you are approved for may break down to a monthly payment you can’t really afford based on your financial obligations and lifestyle.
-So work backward from the monthly payment your desire to figure out the home price range you can afford — don’t forget about insurance, taxes, interest rate fluctuations and primary mortgage insurance (PMI).
+The home price you are pre-qualified for may break down to a monthly payment you can’t really afford based on your financial obligations and lifestyle.
+So work backward from the monthly payment you desire to determine the home price range you can afford — don’t forget about insurance, taxes, interest rate fluctuations and primary mortgage insurance (PMI).

 • Don’t assume you have to put 20% down.
-In fact, the average down payment is 12%, according to the National Association of Realtors, and for first-timers can be even lower.
+In fact, the average down payment is 12%, according to the National Association of Realtors.
+For first-timers, it can be even lower.
 The Alliant Advantage Mortgage Program offers loans with as little as 0% down.

 • Get to know your credit.
 If you’re not already familiar with your credit report and scores, now is the time to get familiar.
 You can download a free report from all three credit bureaus once a year.
 Many credit card issuers also offer a free credit score as part of their service, so check into that option as well.
-Use your score when talking to a lender, who can tell you how your interest rate may be impacted by your score — you may find it prudent to wait until your score improves through positive credit behavior or attempt to improve your score by negotiating with lenders.
+Use your score when talking to a lender, who can tell you how your score may impact your interest rate — you may find it prudent to wait until your score improves through positive credit behavior or attempt to improve your score by negotiating with lenders.

-While there is a slightly longer list of mortgage options out there, most first-time homebuyers will be looking at a conventional loan, either a fixed-rate mortgage or an adjustable-rate mortgage.
+While there is a slightly longer list of mortgage options available, most first-time homebuyers will be looking at a conventional loan, either a fixed-rate or an adjustable-rate mortgage.

 Fixed-rate:

-• Interest rate is fixed for the entire term of the mortgage
+• The interest rate is fixed for the entire term of the mortgage

 • Terms are typically 30 years, though there are 15- and 20-year options

-• Popular with buyers that plan on staying in their home 10+ years or want the predictability of a fixed monthly payment
+• Popular with buyers who plan on staying in their home for 10+ years or want the predictability of a fixed monthly payment

 Adjustable-rate:

-• Lower initial interest rate is subject to adjustment after fixed term
+• A lower initial interest rate that is subject to adjustment after fixed-term

 • Popular with buyers who know they will stay a shorter time in their homes or want to enjoy a lower initial rate